tomjoht/learnapidoc/README.md

+This repo is now inactive.
+I moved the content into [tomjoht.github.io repo](https://github.com/tomjoht/tomjoht.github.io), which surfaces the content at [idratherbewriting.com](https://idratherbewriting.com).

-This is the code repository for https://idratherbewriting.com/learnapidoc/.
-This course is an API documentation course geared towards technical writers.
-The course contains many tutorials, best practices, and other how-tos for writing API documentation.
+The content is an API documentation course geared towards technical writers and engineers.